ViciousSquid/Soundboard/README.md

 Otherwise, Execute main.py with python (prerequisite of pygame 1.9.6+ is required)

+UI:

 Use the "File" menu to load an audio file.
-Click the button to play the file.
+Click the assigned button to play the file.
+Keyboard shortcuts can be assigned using Settings Menu > Assign Shortcuts

+The bar at the top of the app can be changed using Settings Menu > Change Bar Colour

 Multiple Instances are supported